-As bottom-up investors, our focus is on identifying high-quality companies with strong management teams and sustainable franchises; in other words, long-term earnings compounders.
+As bottom-up investors, our focus is on identifying highquality companies with strong management teams and sustainable franchises; in other words, long-term earnings compounders.

-New positions in our China strategies include Chacha Food, a dominant leader in sunflower seeds with a 20-year history, which has been expanding into the nuts business.
-We think this company is a beneficiary of the premiumisation trend - expanding into higher-priced goods to improve profitability.
-Chacha's key competitive advantage is its offline distribution channel, which has helped the nuts business gain traction since it was launched in 2016.
+New positions in our China strategies include a dominant leader in sunflower seeds with a 20-year history, which has been expanding into the nuts business.
+The company's key competitive advantage is its offline distribution channel, which has helped the nuts business gain traction since it was launched in 2016.

 Prior to this, sales had been stagnating for a few years, after the chairman/founder stepped down.
 After his return in 2015, he managed a successful turnaround by restructuring the organisation, spinning off the loss-making businesses (jellies and condiments) to refocus on sunflower seeds and introduce higher-end flavoured products.
 The company's execution track record has since improved, and along with it profitability.
 Meanwhile we expect the chairman to stay in his role for the next few years, while his daughter (who is on the board and senior management team) is a potential successor.

-Figure 1: Key Chacha Food products (from left to right - the red packages are the signature sunflower seeds; the blue and green packages are the flavoured sunflower seeds; and in yellow are nuts for daily consumption and a nuts gifting package)
+Figure 1: Key products from this company (from left to right - the red packages are the signature sunflower seeds; the blue and green packages are the flavoured sunflower seeds; and in yellow are nuts for daily consumption and a nuts gifting package)

-We also bought Weichai Power, an example of domestic companies' growing sophistication in technology, on attractive valuations.
-Weichai is a China market leader in diesel engines for heavy-duty trucks (HDTs).
-While HDTs are primarily run on diesel engines, Weichai has invested in "new energy" areas such as fuel cell technologies and electric motors and controls.
+We also bought a China market leader in diesel engines for heavy-duty trucks (HDTs), on attractive valuations.
+While HDTs are primarily run on diesel engines, this company has invested in "new energy" areas such as fuel cell technologies and electric motors and controls.
 We believe this could provide additional areas for earnings growth.

-Meanwhile, Weichai seeks to gain market share in its core engine business.
+Meanwhile, the company seeks to gain market share in its core engine business.
 The chairman comes across as confident and passionate about the business.
-He believes that the different types of engines will co-exist for the coming decades, which explains why Weichai intends to continue its research on diesel and liquefied natural gas (LNG) engines.
+He believes that the different types of engines will co-exist for the coming decades, which explains why the company intends to continue its research on diesel and liquefied natural gas (LNG) engines.

-A third significant new position is Shanghai Hanbell, another domestic player with growing technology capabilities.
-Hanbell is a leading maker of screw compressors which are used in cooling and general industrial applications.
+A third significant new position is a leading maker of screw compressors which are used in cooling and general industrial applications.
 In recent years, its main growth drivers have included energy efficiency improvements in air conditioners, cold chain development and the coal-to-electricity conversion.
 To give an idea of the market potential in cold chain logistics, China's per capita cold storage capacity is around 40% of Japan's level, and 25% of the US.
 We expect this to grow along with the trend of fresh food e-commerce in China.

 Meanwhile the company's emerging business of screw vacuum pumps should enable growth into new areas such as solar, semiconductors and electric vehicle (EV) batteries.
 We like the management's strategy of step-by-step expansion, with a focus on operating cash flows and employee welfare/ retention.
-Our research suggests that Hanbell's vacuum pumps are viewed as the best among domestic suppliers in terms of cost efficiency and reliability.
-For cooling compressors Hanbell already has 40 to 50% market share and sets the standard in the industry.
+Our research suggests that this company's vacuum pumps are viewed as the best among domestic suppliers in terms of cost efficiency and reliability.
+For cooling compressors, the company already has 40 to 50% market share and sets the standard in the industry.